-The Government of Senegal requires import certificates or other certification/accreditation for imported processed food, animal products, live animals, plants and plant products, fish and seafood products, and feed.
-Food and agricultural products that enter Senegal's market are subject to inspections performed by the relevant ministry (Please see Section I to understand ministry responsibilities).
-Please see the latest FAIRS Export Certificate Report for more information.
+Import certificate: The Government of Senegal requires import certificates or other certification/accreditation for imported processed food, animal products, live animals, plants and plant products, fish and seafood products, and feed.

+Inspection: Food and agricultural products that enter Senegal's market are subject to inspections performed by the relevant ministry (Please see Section I to understand ministry responsibilities).
+Please see the latest FAIRS Export Certificate Reporthttps://gain.fas.usda.gov/Pages/Default.aspx (published simultaneously with this one) for more information.

-All imports of plants, plant parts, seeds, soils, manures, composts, and all packaging used to transport such products must be accompanied by a phytosanitary certificate issued by the competent authorities of the country of origin.
+Phytosanitary certificate: All imports of plants, plant parts, seeds, soils, manures, composts, and all packaging used to transport such products must be accompanied by a phytosanitary certificate issued by the competent authorities of the country of origin.
 This certificate should attest that the products are free of any and all parasites.
 Phytosanitary border inspectors ensure the phytosanitary control of imported products and materials.
 The phytosanitary certificate accompanying the imported products and materials are subject to the approval of these inspectors, who may perform as many checks as they deem necessary.
 These provisions do not apply to fresh vegetables and fruits intended for consumption, except for those listed in Decree 60-121.
 Phytosanitary control measures adopted by Senegal should conform to measures promulgated through the Phytosanitary Convention for Africa.
 For more information on Decree 60-121, please see the GAIN report here.

-Senegal does not require a Certificate of Free Sale but accepts U.S. state-issued export certificates.
+Export certificate or Certificate of Free Sale: Senegal does not require a Certificate of Free Sale but accepts U.S. state-issued export certificates.
 All relevant certificates must be from a competent authority.
 Senegal does not waive export certificates.